malharlakdawala/malharlakdawala/README.md

 ## About Me

-As a dedicated Python Frontend Development Specialist and Focused Engineer, I excel in crafting sophisticated web applications and optimizing technical workflows.
-My core expertise lies in developing robust frontend interfaces coupled with efficient backend logic, delivering full-stack solutions that meet demanding business requirements.
+As a dedicated AI Workflow Automation Specialist and Focused Engineer, I excel in crafting sophisticated web applications and optimizing technical workflows.
+My core expertise lies in developing robust workflows interfaces coupled with efficient backend logic, delivering full-stack solutions that meet demanding business requirements.

 My current focus is heavily invested in **AI workflow automation**, where I design and implement intelligent systems using leading platforms such as **n8n, Make.com, AI Agents, and Claude Code**.
 I possess proven experience in integrating critical business tools, including **Hubspot, Close, Airtable, and GoHighLevel**, to establish perfectly streamlined and efficient automation pipelines.
 This work consistently aims to drive operational excellence and deliver significant business impact.